caner-cetin/conan/README.md

 settings WIP

 ## compile yourself
-trust me, this is not worth your time. most depndencies are compiled from source, and it will take so much time from you, i am talking about several hours. if you follow these steps, and for uncertain reasons you decide to compile this application, you are my best friend from now on.

 ### try package repos first

-for QT and webkitgtk, try installing them from your package repository first. if they dont work, compile yourself.
+for Ubuntu, try installing the dependencies from your package repository first. if they dont work, compile yourself. for OSX, brew/ports commands are given.

 ### use clang
 export the folloving envs